voidwyrm-2/page/readme.md

 For building for WASM, you'll need
 - Emscripten, which can be downloaded from https://emscripten.org/docs/getting_started/downloads.html

+**NOTICE: while NPScript can be compiled to WASM, functionality is very limited**

 ```sh
 git clone https://github.com/voidwyrm-2/npscript
 cd npscript